Monfiz/Anas_Portfolio/Project_1/README.md

 ## Movie Revenue Predictor - Regression

+### Problem description:

 On this second one we pretend to be also a consulting company facing the request of a client that wants to know how to make a profitable movie.

 * Objective: make a predictions of how much revenue a movie will have based on its characteristics.

 * Strategy: To solve the problem, we seek to know which are the most successful movies and make an analysis of the qualities that a good movie has.
-We want to do analysis based on directors, budget, genre, duration and language, as some examples of variables of interest, to predict final profits.
+We want to do analysis and models based on directors, budget, genre, duration and language, as some examples of variables of interest, to predict final profits.

 ## Files: